Nukewire/T3MP3ST/README.md

 </div>

 Point T3MP3ST at a target and it works the offensive kill chain (**recon → exploit → report**) from a web War Room or the CLI, powered by a local agent you're already signed into (Claude Code, Codex, or Hermes).
-A full mission costs **no API keys**.

 Today, the recon engine is live and tool-backed, and the exploit loop is benchmark-proven: 90.1% pass@1 on XBEN, every flag from a live exploit (reproducible below).
 The full 8-operator swarm is the architecture it grows into; the [status table](#what-ships-today) is exact about what's live, what's scaffolding, and what's still roadmap.
 Loud about the mission, honest that it's still a mission.